legislated/legislated-web/wiki/dev/workflow.md

 When the breakpoint is reached, a Rails console will pop up in the attached session.

-When you're finished, detach the session using `ctrl-p, ctrl-q`.
-Using `ctrl-c` will shut down the `web` service.
+Close the session by hitting `ctrl-p, ctrl-q`.
+Using `ctrl-c` will shut down the Rails server completely.

 ## Adding a Gem